 Discover the latest trends in flowers with our annual round up of event florists’ views.
-Discover their predictions for floral trends in 2020 and beyond and how to incorporate them into your event to keep it fresh and exciting.
+Discover their predictions for floral trends and beyond and how to incorporate them into your event to keep it fresh and exciting.

 This year you can expect to see lots of British flowers, dried flowers and coloured foliage, with sustainability a key trend.
 Clients are becoming bolder in their choices as we look to incorporate instagrammable moments into our events.
 Read on to see what the leading florists of London are looking forward to in 2020.